jasonnoble/LearningSwiftWorkshop/0_playground_layout.md

 For example, type <code class="code-voice">println("Hello World!")</code> bellow

 ### Live Code
-You'll notice the **live code** sections start at the far lefthave line numbers at the left, like this:
+You'll notice the **live code** sections start at the far left have line numbers at the left, like this:

 ```swift
 println("Howdy!
 I've live code!")